dd9jn/rfc4880bis/crypto-refresh.md

 - A one-octet field that describes how the data is formatted.

   If it is a `b` (0x62), then the Literal packet contains binary data.
-  If it is a `t` (0x74), then it contains text data, and thus may need line ends converted to local form, or other text-mode changes.
+  If it is a `u` (0x75), then the Literal packet contains UTF-8-encoded text data, and thus may need line ends converted to local form, or other text mode changes.

-  The tag `u` (0x75) means the same as `t`, but also indicates that implementation believes that the literal data contains UTF-8 text.
+  Older versions of OpenPGP used `t` (0x74) to indicate textual data, but did not specify the character encoding.
+  Implementations SHOULD NOT emit this value.
+  An implementation that receives a literal data packet with this value in the format field SHOULD interpret the packet data as UTF-8 encoded text, unless reliable (not attacker-controlled) context indicates a specific alternate text encoding.
+  This mode is deprecated due to its ambiguity.

   Early versions of PGP also defined a value of `l` as a 'local' mode for machine-local conversions.
   {{RFC1991}} incorrectly stated this local mode flag as `1` (ASCII numeral one).